 eazyBI report queries are executed using the embedded Mondrian OLAP reporting engine.
-When you perform complex queries which need to access all issues data, then Mondrian OLAP engine can use all available Java heap memory for the report results cache.
+When you perform complex queries which need to access all issues data, then the Mondrian OLAP engine can use all available Java heap memory for the report results cache.
 It can happen when doing either drill through detailed issues, or when some measures need to be calculated for all issues, or when cross-joining many dimensions in the report.
-If Mondrian OLAP engine will use all available JVM process heap memory, then it might significantly slow down the overall Jira performance.
+If the Mondrian OLAP engine will use all available JVM process heap memory, then it might significantly slow down the overall Jira (or Confluence) performance.

 You can enable the separate child process in the eazyBI settings page (where you initially specify the database connection).
 You need to specify the following options:

 The child process will listen on this TCP/IP port for requests from the eazyBI plugin.
-By default, the port number 3801 is suggested.
+By default, port number 3801 is suggested.
 If you run several Jira instances with the eazyBI plugin on the same server, then specify a different port number in each instance.